lsst-dm/dmtn-249/index.rst

 ``Butler.unstore`` and other removals
 """""""""""""""""""""""""""""""""""""

-The journal file should be written before the ``Registry`` transaction is committed and deleted only after all Datastore deletions succeed.
+The journal file should be written before the :class:`Registry` transaction is committed and deleted only after all Datastore deletions succeed.
 This is slightly problematic for client/server, because the journal file will need to be populated with information we get from the Registry database; this means the client cannot be responsible for creating the journal file unless we make fetching the datastore records and deleting them separate operations.
 That isn't too bad - it's just a slight increase in latency and a bit more http traffic.